MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-remote-access-server-configuration-option.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

-This article is about the **remote access** configuration option, which is a deprecated [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] communication feature, and you probably shouldn't disable it.
+This article is about the **remote access** configuration option, which is a deprecated [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] communication feature.
+You probably shouldn't disable this option.

 > [!IMPORTANT]
 > [!INCLUDE[ssNoteDepNextDontUse](../../includes/ssnotedepnextdontuse-md.md)]

-If you reached this page because you are having trouble connecting to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see one of the following articles instead:
+If you reached this page because you're having trouble connecting to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], see one of the following articles instead:

 - [Tutorial: Getting Started with the Database Engine](../../relational-databases/tutorial-getting-started-with-the-database-engine.md)